quangvantiepp/learn_frontend/english-opic/movie.md

 Before the movie, we met at a nearby café.
 After finishing our drinks, we walked to the movie theater.

-At the theater, we bought our tickets and some snacks and candies.
+At the theater, we bought our tickets and some snacks.
 We found our seats and waited for the movie to start.

 The movie was fantastic!
 It had a lot of action and special effects,